 - impaired individuals in nursing homes or similar accomodations; and

-- elderly individuals (generally over 64 years of age) whether or not they live in nursing homes or similar accomodations.
+- elderly individuals (generally 65 years of age or older) whether or not they live in nursing homes or similar accomodations.

 These amounts are not taxable, but you must include them in your net income to ensure any benefits that you may be entitled to are calculated properly.
 These benefits include the OAS Supplement, the goods and services tax/harmonized sales tax credit, the Canada Child Tax Benefit, as well as certain provincial or territorial tax credits and certain non-refundable tax credits.

-If this amount is the same for both of you, the person whose name is on the T5007 slip (or the prestataire on the federal part of the Relevé5 slip) has to report it.
+If this amount is the same for both of you, the person named on the T5007 slip (or the prestataire on the federal part of the Relevé 5 slip) has to report it.

 You do not have to include certain social assistance payments you or your spouse or common law partner received for being a foster parent or for caring for a disabled adult who lived with you.

-However, if the payments are for caring for your spouse or common-law partner or an individual related to either of you, whoever has the higher net income will have to include those payments in income.
+However, if the payments are for caring for your spouse or common-law partner or an individual related to either of you, whoever has the higher net income will have to include those payments.

 Completing your tax return